kevinboosten/kevinboosten.github.io/_posts/2021-02-11-how-i-use-an-openapi-spec-in-my-angular-projects.md

 I guess the scripts do explain themselves, but here's a brief description:

 - `start` will now use the `npm-run-all` package to run two other npm scripts.
 The `--parallel` flag will run them in parallel.
-- `start:app` will start the Angular application
+- `start:app` will start the Angular application.
 - `start:simulator` will start the simulator.
 Because its located in a subdirectory, we need to pass the `--prefix` argument to npm to point it to the `simulator` directory.

-Running the `npm start` command from the root should now start our Angular app + starting the local simulator!
+Running the `npm start` command from the root should now start our Angular app + start the local simulator!
 Do not forget to update your `README.md` file with a sidenote about this behavior.

 ### Custom handlers

-As you might have noticed is that our simulator only returns a single record on an endpoint that could return multiple records.
+You might have noticed that our simulator only returns a single record on an endpoint that could return multiple records.
 This is fine for some situations, but sometimes you're developing a new feature that incorporates a list of items, or `Posts` in our context.
 Returning a single `Post` will not help you very much if you want to see how your list is working when multiple items are in it.
 Think about applying staggered animations on lists, filling the available space etc.
-In this situation the `example` data is not sufficient for our use-case.
-What we can do is providing specific handlers for our Openapi operations.
+In this situation the `example` data is not sufficient for our use case.
+What we can do is providing specific handlers for our OpenApi operations.
 A simple example for our `Posts` api is this:

 ```ts
 api.register('GetPosts', function (c, req, res) {